-St. Francis Health offers 24-hour emergency services, including an accredited Chest Pain Center, trauma unit, the Northeast Kansas Poison Center and a helipad and partnership in LifeStar, an air ambulance service.
+St. Francis Health offers 24-hour emergency services, including an accredited Chest Pain and Stroke Center, a specialized focus on senior care, with designated rooms designed to better accomadate the elderly, a helipad and partnership in LifeStar, an air ambulance service.
 Call 785.295.8091.

 When a person has a heart attack, time is of the essence to make sure the patient is treated quickly and heart muscle is preserved.